-- This will allow an accurate evaluation of the endothelium and a clear picture of cell membranes. - Basic laboratory technique should be observed at all times when using any type of microscope. - If cells are not visible at first, scanning for bright lights can put you in a better position for illumination of cells. - 4.
-Specular image should ideally be flat or with minimal folds, in focus, free of debris and RBC (if possible), and adequately warmed.
-Note: Allowing additional warming time may assist in resolving image quality issues.
+Procedure Rationale 1.
+Allow cornea to reach normal room tempera- ture.
+The most optimal evaluation and cell count may be obtained soon following exci- sion of the cornea.
+1. This will allow an accurate evaluation of the endothelium and a clear picture of cell membranes.
+2. Position chamber in holding well of micro- scope.
+With the adjustment knob of the microscope, lower the magnifying lens until it almost touches viewing chamber.
+Caution: Do not allow lens to touch surface of viewing chamber; this may scratch the lens.
+2. Basic laboratory technique should be observed at all times when using any type of microscope.
+3. Begin slowly raising the magnifying lens or cornea until cells come into focus; scan ar- eas of the cornea for the brightest reflection of light.
+3. If cells are not visible at first, scanning for bright lights can put you in a better position for illumi- nation of cells.
+4. Once cells come into focus, a specular image is obtained and measured by cells/square mm.
+(It is up to the individual eye bank's medical director to determine ac- ceptable cell densities.)
+4. Specular image should ideally be flat or with minimal folds, in focus, free of debris and RBC (if possible), and adequately warmed.
+Note: Al- lowing additional warming time may assist in resolving image quality issues.
 The more cells or fields analyzed, the more representative it will be of the whole corneal endothelium.
-The best specular images are found the central/peri-central area.
-Cell density for transplantable corneas may be established by the individual eye bank's medical director. - 5.
-The overall shape of the area to be analyzed (variable frame = traced area defines shape, center method = bordering cells define shape) should be smooth and without "tentacles, peninsulas, or long points."
+The best specular images are found the cen- tral/peri-central area.
+Cell density for trans- plantable corneas may be established by the individual eye bank's medical director.
+5. To obtain the most accurate endothelial cell analysis, a large field of and/or multiple fields should be captured, counted, and/or averaged.
+The algorithm type should be "Center Method" or "Variable Frame" (these methods have been validated by the manu- facturers).
+When it is impossible to obtain an endothelial cell count, this requirement may be waived on a case-by-case basis by the Medical Director.
+5 .
+The overall shape of the area to be analyzed (variable frame = traced area defines shape, center method = bordering cells define shape) should be smooth and without "tenta- cles, peninsulas, or long points."
 Do not count or include in the area to be analyzed the following: cells where you are unable to see the complete cell borders; overlapping cells (if including multiple frames), or cell drop out (guttae).